-Isabel Fletcher (Brooke Butler) doesn't feel part of the family anymore since her mum remarried and with her new husband had a son together.
+Isabel Fletcher (Brooke Butler - Wedding Wonderland) doesn't feel part of the family anymore since her mum remarried and had a son with her new husband.
 It leads to Isabel spending most of her time online, chatting with friends even when she is forced to baby-sit her little stepbrother.
-When whilst babysitting her brother at the park Isabel takes her eyes off of him for a minute to get him a snack he is abducted she finds herself being blamed for it whilst the FBI come up short in their investigation.
+When, whilst babysitting her brother at the park Isabel takes her eyes off of him for a minute to get him a snack, he is abducted she finds herself being blamed for it whilst the FBI come up short in their investigation.
 It leads to Isabel taking matters into her own hands and along with her friends using the internet to try and track down her missing brother.

 Gather round people let me tell you that the internet is bad; it is a tool of evil.
 That my friends is the typical stance you will find in many made for TV movies, especially those which are trying to be thrillers.
-And that is how for a while "Cyber Case", a movie of many names, plays out as we not only see how Isabel spends all her time on line but we see how others spend time texting on their phones rather than concentrating on what they are doing, such as a scene at the park where we see parents with their kids but the parents are too busy staring at their phones than actually playing with their kids.
+And that is how for a while "Cyber Case", a movie which is also known as "Online Abduction", "Geo Tag" and "Kidnapped: The Search for Tommy", plays out as we not only see how Isabel spends all her time on line but we see how others spend time texting on their phones rather than concentrating on what they are doing, such as a scene at the park where we see parents with their kids but the parents are too busy staring at their phones than actually playing with their kids.
 In truth the movie makes a good point about how phones and the internet dominate lives.

 But as I said "Cyber Case" is only that way for a while as what we also see is how the internet and social networks can be used in a positive way when it comes to a crisis.
 Of course in doing so it crosses in to the line of fantasy as in most people can not use the internet in such an expert manner and so it is a little unbelievable.
 But it is nice for once to come across a made for TV movie which shows that the internet can be used for good as well as evil.